Cur Non? Why Not?

 We look forward to you joining us as we adventure down the rich and storied path of the historic relationship between America and its first friend, France.

-With best wishes for a safe and healthy holiday season.
+With best wishes for a safe and healthy holiday season, filled with joy, laughter, and plenty of protein to keep you energized through all the festivities!

 See you in 2021!